-A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus or minus, for an item not at Fair Value Through Profit & Loss (FVTPL), transactions costs that are directly attributable to its acquisition or issue.
+A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value.
 A trade receivable without a significant financing component is initially measured at the transaction price.

 The Company enters into transactions whereby it transfers assets recognised in its statement of financial position, but it retains either all or substantially all of the risks and rewards of the transferred assets.
 In these cases, the transferred assets are not derecognised.